 My Review

-I used the DeLonghi Magnifica ESAM 4200 for a week or two in order to write my review, and overall I was very impressed with the capabilities of this low-cost machine.
+I used the DeLonghi Magnifica ESAM 4200 for a week or two in order to write my review, and overall I was very impressed with the capabilities of this inexpensive machine.

-Yes, it’s a cheap machine, you’re not going to get the same type of features as something like the Sage Oracle, however actually keep in mind that the DeLonghi ESAM 4200 costs roughly 15 % the price of the Oracle!
-If you’re interested in the Oracle, even though, see:
+Yes, it’s a cheap machine, you’re not going to get the same kind of features as something like the Sage Oracle, but just keep in mind that the DeLonghi ESAM 4200 costs roughly 15 % the price of the Oracle!
+If you’re interested in the Oracle, though, see:

 Sage Oracle Review

-In a nutshell, if you’re on a tight budget, you’re not going to get much better appreciate for money at this kind of price point than this DeLonghi machine, it’s really, extremely truly good for the money.
+In a nutshell, if you’re on a tight budget, you’re not going to get much better value for money at this kind of price point than this DeLonghi machine, it’s very, very good for the money.

 Check Price - Amazon UK